staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 For sure new examples will show up, and we still will and have to continue to improve the situation.
 I am no longer prioritizing `mixed` problems over other things in my PHPStan work, though.

+#### Problem space

 So what's ahead?
 My new focus area will be improving the PHPStan story around multi-phpversion supporting code.
 This means focusing on stuff which is different between PHP versions and tasks/hurdles common to projects which are in the process of a PHP version upgrade.

+If you want to cover your codebase cross several PHP versions, you need to set up a CI matrix with different PHP versions.
+You also need multiple PHPStan baselines to ignore errors which are only relevant for a specific PHP version.
+Such a setup brings additional complexity not everyone is willing to deal with.
+In my experience most projects setup PHPStan only for a few PHP versions and ignore the rest, which leave a lot of potential errors undetected.

+Another challenge you face over and over when upgrading PHP version is the `resource` to objects migration.
+There are [articles on the web](https://php.watch/articles/resource-object) on this problem alone.
+Different PHP versions use different types for some APIs and as soon as you are planning a PHP upgrade you usually need to deal with supporting both signatures - `resource` and the corresponding object-types - in tandem for a while, so can run your application on your current and your future production system at the same time.

 #### Narrow types by PHP_VERSION_ID